Your Shopping List

 Coconut butter is essentially the same as creamed coconut.
 It is made using the same process and is solid at room temperature.

-If you want an idea to try coconut butter (or creamed coconut), check out our REAL Rice Krispie Treats.
+If you want an idea to try coconut butter (or creamed coconut), check out our REAL Rice Krispie Treats and Polar Peppermint Bites.

 Coconut sugar?